redhat-developer-tooling/developer-platform-install/README.md

 Changing UserAgent string for HTTP(S) requests
 ----------------------------------------------

-If you are developer set DSI_TEST_AGENT to be `RedHatDevelopmentSuiteTestInstaller/${version}-test` to avoid interfrerance with real installer usage stats.
+If you are developer set DSI_TEST_AGENT to be any truthy string value to get original user agent string replaced with modified one to avoid interference with real installer usage stats.

 Debugging GUI without running actual installation
 -------------------------------------------------